shibatch/nofreelunch/README.md

     between individuals.
   * There is no guarantee that the maintainers will side with the victimized party.
+* These codes make the maintainers bear the cost of ensuring the diversity of the community.
+  * If the person alleging victimization secretly consults with the maintainer, it is often not easy for the maintainer to respond to that consultation.
+Especially if the claim of victimization is not valid, the maintainer needs to convince the person of this.
+In some cases, such as when the person suffers from mental illness, professional expertise may be required in order to provide consultation.
+It is not easy for an untrained maintainer to notice mental illness, but the maintainer may still need to take responsibility for any problems that arise as a result of the consultation.
   * Maintainers have no incentive to take the time to resolve disputes between individuals.